markaj-nordic/connectedhomeip/docs/guides/chip_tool_guide.md

 In above printout, the _discriminator_ is 3840 (0xF00) and the _setup PIN code_
 is equal to 20202021 accordingly.

-### Step 5: Commission Matter accessory device into existing network
+### Step 5: Commission Matter device into existing network

+Before the communication with Matter device is possible it must be first commissioned (joined) to the existing Thread or Wi-Fi network.

 #### Commissioning into Thread network over Bluetooth LE